exscape/exscapeOS/README.md

     sudo apt-get install lib{mpc,mpfr,gmp}-dev

 Finally, with prerequisites out of the way...
-1) Edit toolchain/build.sh to change PREFIX to somewhere convenient, e.g. /tmp/exscapeos
+1) Edit toolchain/build.sh to change PREFIX to somewhere convenient, e.g. /tmp/exscapeos (or perhaps /usr/local/cross for something more permanent)
 2) cd toolchain; bash build.sh # This should build and install GCC, binutils and Newlib for exscapeOS, and will take a while.
 3) make # to build the OS itself, plus Lua
 4) make nofat # to run in QEMU